Matthew Stafford Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- Stafford threw for 347 passing yards in one matchup against the 49ers, 57.5 yards above his over/under for Monday.
+- Stafford recorded 347 passing yards in one matchup against the 49ers, 57.5 yards above his over/under for Monday.

-- Stafford threw multiple touchdown passes in that contest against the 49ers.
+- Stafford threw multiple touchdown passes in that game against the 49ers.

 - Note: Stafford's stats vs. 49ers date back to 2016.

-- This week Stafford will face the NFL's fifth-ranked pass defense (223.0 yards allowed per game).
+- The 49ers have the NFL's fifth-ranked pass defense this season, yielding 223.0 yards per game through the air.

 - At 1.5 passing TDs allowed per game, the 49ers defense is ranked sixth in the NFL.